Ben-Gelbard/Ben-Gelbard.github.io/Portfolio.md

 ### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

+An Internet Protocol (IP) address takes the form of a series of digits separated by dots or colons.
+If all the machines have numeric addresses, every machine knows exactly how (and where) to contact every other machine.
+The DNS is a distributed database which keeps track of computer's names and their corresponding IP addresses on the Internet.
+The domain name is a key part of the online address, and is what your visitors will use to find you easily.

 ### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)